Remuneration scheme for the Supervisory Board

 - If the actual TSR is negative, the LTIP is TEUR 0.

-The variable share-based remuneration in the form of the LTIP is capped at TEUR 300.
+The variable share-based remuneration in the form of the LTIP is capped at TEUR 300 p. a.
 The assignment of the TAG shares that the Management Board is entitled to through the LTIP takes place after the end of the respective three-year period following the Supervisory Board’s resolution of the variable remuneration.
+The basis for calculating the number of TAG shares to be transferred is the VWAP of the TAG share over a period of two months prior to the end of the respective financial year.